hakobhn/-kubernetes-mentoring-program/3-deployment-and-configuration/task/README.md

 4. Set app version of app containers to the new one and apply manifest one more time.
 Make sure that new changes are deployed.

 ## Sub-task 4: Deployment history
 As you deployed a new version of your application, you can see the history of your deployments.
-Your task is to rollback to previous version of your deployment without changing your manifest files.
+Your task is to roll back to previous version of your deployment without changing your manifest files.
 Put in comments the solution of this task.